 - 1 ½ tablespoons nonfat dry milk powder

-- 2 tablespoons softened unsalted butter, cut into 4 pieces, at room temperature
+- 2 tablespoons unsalted butter, softened (28 grams), cut into small pieces

-- Combine the 2 tablespoons and 2 teaspoons of flour and the 1/2 cup water in a small saucepan.
+- Combine the 2 ½ tablespoons flour (20 grams) and the ½ cup water in a small saucepan.
 Cook over medium heat, whisking constantly, until a thick paste forms.
 Add cream and honey and cook, whisking to blend, until honey dissolves.
 This should only take a few minutes.

 - Scrape mixture into a stand mixer bowl and add the milk powder, salt, 2 ½ cups of flour and Platinum yeast.
 Stir with the paddle attachment or by hand until things start to look pretty well blended, then beat in the egg.